Who this is for

 Why Access becomes a problem

 Access databases don't start as problems.
-They start as solutions — a smart team member builds something useful, it works well, and over time, the entire department depends on it.
+They start as solutions.
+A smart team member builds something useful, it works well, and over time the entire department depends on it.
 That's not a failure; that's natural business software evolution.

 The problems emerge when: